tomLamprecht/Easy-ML-For-Java/README.md

 In this example the framework is used to predict if someone has diabetes or not based on given trainingsdata.\
 [DIABETES EXAMPLE](src/main/java/example/diabetesprediction/Main.java)
+> You can find a full tutorial for this example on our [Website](https://easy-ml.gitbook.io/easy-ml-for-java/fundamentals/implement-your-first-ai)

 This one includes a basic implementation of the game "Snake" and will show the use of a more complex scenario of the Framework.\
 [SNAKE EXAMPLE](src/main/java/example/SnakeGameExample/snakegame/Main.java)